Makindo Medical Notes"One small step for man, one large step for Makindo" |

 Related Subjects: |Nikolsky's sign |Koebner phenomenon |Erythema Multiforme |Pyoderma gangrenosum |Erythema Nodosum |Dermatitis Herpetiformis |Lichen Planus |Acanthosis Nigricans |Acne Rosacea |Acne Vulgaris |Alopecia |Vitiligo |Urticaria |Basal Cell Carcinoma |Malignant Melanoma |Squamous Cell Carcinoma |Mycosis Fungoides (Sezary Syndrome) |Xeroderma pigmentosum |Bullous Pemphigoid |Pemphigus Vulgaris |Seborrheic Dermatitis |Pityriasis/Tinea versicolor infections |Pityriasis rosea |Scabies |Dermatomyositis |Toxic Epidermal Necrolysis |Stevens-Johnson Syndrome |Atopic Eczema/Atopic Dermatitis |Psoriasis |Alopecia Areata |Alopecia

-Alopecia refers to hair loss from the scalp or other parts of the body.
-It can result from various causes, including genetic factors, medical conditions, medications, and environmental factors.
+Alopecia refers to hair loss from the scalp or other parts of the body, and it can result from a variety of causes.
+These include genetic factors, medical conditions, medications, and environmental influences.
 Understanding the different types of alopecia, their causes, symptoms, diagnosis, and treatment options is essential for effective management.
-Sometimes divided into scarring and non-scaring alopecia
+Alopecia is often classified into scarring and non-scarring forms.

 Type of Alopecia | Description | Causes | Common Symptoms |